ItzStonlex/conveno-jdbc/README.md

      * @return - A response that contains a list
      *          of users information labels.
      */
+    @ConvenoCaching(scope = CacheScope.PROTOTYPE)
     @ConvenoQuery(sql = "select * from ${table} limit ${limit}")
     ConvenoResponse getUsersList(@ConvenoParam("limit") int limit);

     /**
      * Request to add a new user line to the
      * user table.
      *
      * Marked as asynchronous.